rhubarb-geek-nz/edlin-snapcraft/README.md

 The package description is in [snapcraft.yaml](snap/snapcraft.yaml).

 - The source is from [edlin](https://github.com/rhubarb-geek-nz/edlin).
-- The base is core20 for the majority environments or core18 for i386
+- The base is core22 for the majority of environments or core18 for i386
 - The program runs with `strict` sandboxing and uses interfaces to access files
 - The `make` plugin is used to perform `make` followed by `make install`.